ericlincc/NN_2048/README.md

 While the goal of this game is quite straight forward, which is to reach 2048 (or beyond), it had challenged the patience of many people when it first came out in 2014 (including me).
 The idea of this project is to train an (deep) artificial neural network to play this game, without teaching it manually at all.

-For the purpose of simplicity, it is assumed that the game ends when no blocks is moved after a move is applied, a.k.a. stuck.
+For the purpose of simplicity, it is assumed that the game ends when no block is moved after a move is applied, a.k.a.
+STUCK.

 - If played randomly, the average number of moves and scores are around 3.63 and 9.38 respectively.
 - The first goal is to train a network that can consistently acheive scores considerably higher than 9.38.